Sylvie Rokab, MA:

-With the Atlantic Forest and rocky beaches as her backyard, Sylvie Rokab was born in Rio de Janeiro and raised by French and Italian—Egypt-born—parents who encouraged her fascination with nature.
-Heartbroken by its rapid destruction, as a young adult she made it her mission to inspire people to deepen their connection with the natural world.
-After moving to the US Sylvie became a wildlife cinematographer and filmmaker.
+With the rainforest and rocky beaches as her backyard, Sylvie was born in Rio and raised by French and Italian—Egypt-born—parents who encouraged her fascination with nature.
+Heartbroken by its rapid destruction, as a young adult she made it her mission to inspire people to transform their relationship with the natural world, others, and themselves.